The Bankrate promise

 New laws put into place in 2020 require auto insurance companies to reduce premiums for PIP for the next eight years.
-For example, if you have unlimited PIP coverage in Michigan as part of your insurance, you will get an average of 10% or greater off your premium per insured vehicle.
-If you have $50,000 of PIP coverage, your average reduction will be 45% or greater per insured vehicle.
+For example, if you have unlimited PIP coverage in Michigan as part of your insurance, you will get an average of 10 percent or greater off your premium per insured vehicle.
+If you have $50,000 of PIP coverage, your average reduction will be 45 percent or greater per insured vehicle.

 Frequently asked questions

 Your PIP claim should be filed as quickly after your accident as possible.
-File your claim by calling your insurance agent or using the claim tool on your insurer’s website if it has one.
-Save all medical receipts and documents, as your insurer may need them while processing your claim.
+Some car insurance companies have an online portal that allows you to file a claim, but others require you to call in to speak with an agent.
+For more information on your company’s specific procedure, it may be helpful to contact your company directly.
+It’s also important to save all medical receipts and documents, as your insurer may need them while processing your claim.

-PIP and medpay have some similarities.
+PIP and medical payments have some similarities.
 Both can be used to pay for medical expenses after an accident, and both apply to both the driver and any passengers in the vehicle.
-But PIP is somewhat more expansive than medpay, which can only be used for medical needs, such as health insurance deductibles, emergency care and diagnostics.
-PIP coverage in Michigan can cover all those things but can pay a portion of lost wages due to your accident and help cover routine household services if you cannot maintain household responsibilities due to injuries sustained from a covered claim.
+But PIP is generally a bit more expensive than medical payments coverage, which can only be used for medical needs, such as health insurance deductibles, emergency care and diagnostics.
+PIP coverage in Michigan can cover all those things, but can pay a portion of lost wages due to your accident and help cover necessary routine household services if you cannot maintain household responsibilities due to injuries sustained from a covered claim.

 Everyone is looking for something different in their car insurance policy.
 A cheap premium may be the most critical factor for drivers on a budget.
 For people who work non-traditional hours, 24/7 service or digital policy management tools might be necessary.
 For these reasons, the best car insurance in Michigan depends on your specific needs.
 The best way to find the best company for you is to call or shop around for quotes with multiple companies.